Middle Island, New York

-Middle Island is a hamlet and census-designated place (CDP) within the Town of Brookhaven, in Suffolk County, on Long Island, in New York, United States.
+Middle Island is a hamlet and census-designated place (CDP) located within the Town of Brookhaven, in Suffolk County, on Long Island, in New York, United States.
 The population was 10,546 at the time of the 2020 census.

-The community is situated between the hamlets of Coram and Ridge to the west and east, respectively – and the hamlets of Rocky Point and Yaphank to the north and south.
+The community is situated between the hamlets of Coram and Ridge to the west and east, respectively – and the hamlets of Rocky Point and Yaphank to the north and south, respectively.
 The name derives from the fact that it lies approximately halfway between the eastern and western ends of Long Island (Montauk Point and the East River) as well as halfway between the northern and southern boundaries (the Long Island Sound and the Atlantic Ocean).

 History

 The European-American history of Middle Island goes back at least to 1766, when the first Presbyterian church was built.
 Rev. David Rose, who was also a doctor and a pastor of the South Haven church, covered his immense parish on horseback.
 He filled his saddle bags with Bibles and medicines to minister to his frontier congregation.
 In 1766 the parish opened a cemetery just across from the church.

 Around the same time, a veteran of the French and Indian War named Jonathan Edwards who admired the white pine trees of Quebec swiped the seedlings for himself and began planting them along what is today Middle Island-Miller Place Road.
 Many of these pine trees were spread throughout the community.
 A local farmer named William Dayton swiped some of the pine cones from the site of the original plantings in 1812 and brought them to his farm south of what is today Middle Country Road, towards an area of Yaphank-Middle Island Road north of Longwood Road.
 The area near the William Davis farmstead is now part of Prosser Pines and Cathedral Pines County Parks.

 The first schoolhouse was built in 1813 east of the church.
 In 1837, a new church was built just to the rear of the older one.
 It served the community for 200 years until the new Christian Education building was built at the Longwood Estate in 1966.

 For over 100 years (until it was burned down in 1971), Pfeiffer's Store was a center of activity for Middle Island and surrounding communities.
 A nearby lake, known as Corwin's Pond, was renamed "Artist Lake" after painter Alonzo Chappel settled there in 1869.